genai-impact/ecologits/paper/paper.md

 In our approach we consider the usage phase accounting for the direct energy consumption [@llm-perf-leaderboard; @optimum-benchmark] and the embodied phase accounting for the hardware production, including raw material extraction, manufacturing and transportation [@boaviztapi].
 We do not include the end-of-life phase for lack of data and transparency on e-waste collection and recycling [@bordage_digital_2021; @forti_global_2020].
 EcoLogits reports an estimation of the direct energy consumption in addition to other environmental impacts criteria such as *Global Warming Potential* [@ipcc_2013], *Abiotic Depletion Potential* [@van_oers_abiotic_2020] and *Primary Energy* consumption [@frischknecht_cumulative_2015].
 Assessing multiple impact criteria helps prevent pollution shifting that can result from optimizing for a single criterion.

-To estimate the impacts of a GenAI service we use a **bottom-up modeling approach**, i.e. we assess the environmental impacts of all components that compose the service individually and then aggregate and allocate these impacts to a request.
+To estimate the impacts of a GenAI service we use a **bottom-up modeling approach**, i.e. we individually assess the environmental impacts of components that frame the service, and then aggregate and allocate these impacts to a request.
 The scope of our methodology encompasses cloud compute primitives and data center extra equipment such as cooling (see \autoref{fig:boundaries}).
 We focus our study on high-performance GPU-accelerated cloud instances since they are commonly used for GenAI inference tasks.
 We do not account for other impacts related to model training, networking transfers or end-user devices.

 <figure markdown="span">
   ![Scope and boundaries of our methodology focused on compute primitives \label{fig:boundaries}](figures/figure_boundaries.png)